TorchLean

 • the tutorial path and the verifier path share the same public model definitions instead of using unrelated examples.

-For a slightly more advanced path after the MLP demo, try the data-backed training tutorials:
+For a slightly more advanced path after the MLP example, try the data-backed training tutorials:

 If you want more than an MLP: